IN AN IMPORTANT new profile piece, climate unifier Al Gore has opened up on a range of once-taboo subjects.

 “How many years do I have left?
 Who knows—but I’m grateful for all of it.
 The way I see it, every day above the Mason-Dixon line is a good day.”

-Does he ever feel regret for the many years of tobacco sales and subsidies that have gone into his personal and political coffers, I wonder?
+Does he ever feel regret for the many years of tobacco sales, subsidies and campaign contributions that have gone into his personal and political coffers, I wonder?

 “Sure, I could do that: indulge in the luxury of guilt.
-I could give all this ‘blood money’ back to the community in exchange for a good night’s sleep—the sleep of the innocent.
+I could give it all back to the community, all this ‘blood money,’ in exchange for a good night’s sleep—the sleep of the innocent.

 “‘This is the house that lung cancer built,’ I could cry, and donate it to charity, and move into something simpler, maybe a Spanish six-bedroom in Beverly Hills.